Hamza14860/dbt_snowflake_dwh/README.md

 - Join the [dbt community](http://community.getbdt.com/) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+###DBT With Snowflake
+- Staging models made (stg_orders, stg_customers, stg_payments) from source raw tables
+- Core Models made (fct_orders, dim_customers) by using and transforming the staging models
+- Materliazation of models done as table or view
+- Referencing of models done to use in other models
+- Sources made to document raw tables and visualize them in DAG
+- Generic Tests like not_null and unique applied on both sources and models
+- Singular specific Test applied on stg_payments